rust-lang/book/src/ch07-02-controlling-visibility-with-pub.md

 ### Privacy Examples

-Let's look at a few more examples to get some practice.
-Create a new libary project and enter the code in Listing 7-5 into your new project's `src/lib.rs`:
+Let’s look at a few more examples to get some practice.
+Create a new libary project and enter the code in Listing 7-5 into your new project’s `src/lib.rs`:

 Filename: src/lib.rs